 5. Does Maryland law restrict the use of the perpetual care fund income by regulated cemeteries?

 Yes, income from the perpetual care trust fund may only be used for the perpetual care of the cemetery, including: the maintenance (including the cutting of grass abutting memorials or monuments), administration, supervision, and embellishment of the cemetery, its grounds, roads, and paths; and the repair and renewal of buildings including columbaria and mausoleums and the property of the cemetery.
 The perpetual care trust fund income may not be used to care for memorials or monuments.

 6. What issues should be considered by a cemetery in establishing a perpetual care fund?

-Some of the issues which should be considered are:
+Some of the issues that should be considered are:

 - Current annual maintenance costs;

 - Need for growth of the trust fund;

 - Types and diversification of trust fund investments;

 - Percentage of cost of burial space vs. per square inch/foot calculation for contribution;

 - Periodic review of income generated by the trust, anticipated future needs and trust fund contribution calculations.